Voltaia/Easy-Easer/README.md

 <img src="./Example/Example Ease.gif" width="100%">

 # Using Custom Curves
-Any function with a float as the paramater and a float as the return value can be used as a custom curve.
+Any function with a float for the input and a float as the return value may be used as a custom curve:
 ```csharp
 float CustomCurve(float x)
 {